stevewillson/forcepoint_botspot/README.md

-# Forcepoint botSpot
+# botSpot

-Tool to display activity in a chart of forcepoint policy violations
+Tool to display activity in a chart of time / ip / url displays

-Extract a CSV file from a forcepoint device
-Make the first row have the column names ('a', 'b', 'c',...)
+Collect a CSV file with the following columns: 'time', 'ip', 'url' Ensure there are column names in the first row ('a', 'b', 'c',...)

 The program currently looks for the following column names

-'b' -> time
+'time' -> time
-'p' -> source_ip
+'ip' -> source_ip
-'aj' -> url
+'url' -> url

-Load the CSV file and look for long streams of violations, that's probably a bot.
+Load the CSV file and look for long streams of connections to websites, that's probably a bot.